stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Peace/index.md

 ## Branch Features

-### Balm of Peace

-<div style="margin-top:-10px;"></div>

-#### **Prerequisite:** Channel Divinity<br>**Actions:** 2
-*You can make your very presence a soothing balm.*

-Using your Channel Divinity, you can move up to your speed without provoking opportunity attacks.
-When you move within 5 feet of any other creature during this action, you can restore an amount of stamina to that creature equal to 2d6 + your spellcasting attribute modifier.
-A creature can receive this healing only one time on each of your turns when you use this ability.

 ### Bonus Proficiency
-When you take your first talent in this branch, you are trained in your choice of the Insight, Performance or Persuasion skill.
+When you take your first talent from this branch, you are trained in your choice of the Insight, Performance or Persuasion skill.

 ### Bonus Spells
 You gain the following spells once you can cast spells of that level.
 Once you gain a bonus spell, you always have it prepared and it doesn’t count against the number of spells that you can prepare each day.